inoa-io/satellite/docs/user-guide/electrical-installation.md

 Use a terminal tool of your choice, e.g. [GTKTerm](https://github.com/Jeija/gtkterm).
 Set the baud rate to 115200 and the bit configuration to 8N1.

-Please refer to the devolper guide for further information about dealing with the debug console!
+Please refer to the developer guide for further information about dealing with the debug console!